MUSIC, MISSIONS and MINISTRY! *See Pastor's Message below...

 See the beginning of an Interfaith Community Thanksgiving Service held November 26 in our Sanctuary, at www.brattleborotv.org, and on BCTV Channel 8.
 We regret the camera malfunctioned after 22 minutes.
 Participants shown on-air include Rev. Carra McFadden, Rev. Sandy Daly, Rev. Barbro Hansson, Asim and Ali, Wendy Bayliss and Kate Judd, Jewish Spiritual Leader, Helen Ruth Belanger, organist, Peter Amidon and members of the Interfaith Choir.
 We collected $225 and 6 bags of food for Project Feed the Thousands (Brattleboro Area Drop In Center Food Shelf).

-Special Thanks to all who baked for and donated to our Rummage Sale, Yard Sale, and Welcome Center "Coffee Break" fundraisers this fall.
+Special Thanks to all who baked for and donated to our Rummage Sale, Yard Sale, and Welcome Center "Coffee Break" fundraisers last fall.
 With your help and on-site volunteers, we raised over $3,400 ... some of this money will pay fuel & utilities costs for hosting the Overflow Shelter ... our fuel bill is $2,200 each month!

 Wishing You a Healthy, Happy and Christ-Centered Life Today and Everyday...
 Come Celebrate the Love of God with Us!
 We thank You for your donations of time, energy, goods and money toward the success of our mission programs here and abroad... you can make a difference here at First Baptist Church.
 Come visit!